Mamdouh-Freelancer/DDNS-Over-CWMP/README.md

 # DDNS-Over-CWMP
-First DDNS client for home routers using CWMP running out of the box on Google Script.
+First DDNS client for old routers using CWMP running out of the box on Google Script.

 Your router has no DDNS feature?